nmayoral/CustomerRewards/README.md

-Hello all, my name is Nacho Mayoral and I create that repository for learning, testing and development AL extensions for Business Central
+I create that repository for learning, testing and development AL extensions for Business Central